syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 document.Close()

 {% endhighlight %}

-I> Note:
+  {% endtabs %}

+N>
-I> Inserting XHTML string is not supported in Silverlight and Windows Phone and Xamarin applications.
+Inserting XHTML string is not supported in Silverlight and Windows Phone and Xamarin applications.

-I> XHTML validation against XHTML 1.0 Strict and Transitional schema is not supported in Windows Store applications.
+XHTML validation against XHTML 1.0 Strict and Transitional schema is not supported in Windows Store applications.

-I> XHTMLValidationType.Transitional - default validation while importing HTML file
+XHTMLValidationType.Transitional - default validation while importing HTML file

-I> XHTMLValidationType.None - validate the HTML file against XHTML format and it doesn’t perform any schemas validation.
+XHTMLValidationType.None - validate the HTML file against XHTML format and it doesn’t perform any schemas validation.

 The following code example shows how to convert the Word document into HTML.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads the template document